Saaho: Filming and post-production

-Saaho was simultaneously filmed in Telugu and Hindi, and many important scenes were planned to be filmed in Tamil; the scenes acted by Sharath Lohithaswa were re-filmed in Tamil.
-Saaho is Prabhas' debut in Hindi cinema and Kapoor's debut in Telugu cinema.
-Kapoor's scenes were only filmed in Telugu and Hindi.
+Saaho was simultaneously filmed in Telugu and Hindi, and many important scenes were planned to be filmed in Tamil; however, the film was mostly dubbed in Tamil.
+Saaho was Prabhas' debut in Hindi cinema and Kapoor's debut in Telugu cinema.
+The rest of the film including Kapoor's scenes were only filmed in Telugu and Hindi.

-The film's first filming schedule, which was in Hyderabad, was completed by October 2017.
+The first schedule, which was in Hyderabad, was completed by October 2017.
 The second schedule began in December 2017 at Ramoji Film City; according to the film's producers, Shraddha Kapoor's action sequences in the film were made with heavy weaponry.
 After a few days, filming shifted to Dubai for a month; some of the major action sequences were filmed in Dubai with Prabhas and Neil Nitin Mukesh, while Shraddha Kapoor switched to her next project Stree.
 After filming half of Saaho in Hyderabad, Mumbai and Dubai, the cast and crew began the fourth schedule in Abu Dhabi in February 2018, which ended within a few weeks.
 The fifth schedule, also in Abu Dhabi, started in late February and the sixth schedule began in mid-March in Dubai and Romania.
 The final leg of film and its romantic songs were filmed in Innsbruck and the Tyrol region of Austria.

 An action sequence that features in an exceptionally long period of the screenplay was extensively filmed near the Burj Khalifa; 25 crores from the budget had been spent.
 Prabhas underwent rigorous training that involved cardiovascular and weight training, and plyometric obstacle races.
 Prabhas praised his co-star Shraddha Kapoor, stating she was the best choice for her strong character.
-Prabhas' character is grey-shaded.
-Prabhas plays a police officer.
+Prabhas' character was depicted in grey-shades.

-Saaho includes some underwater sequences with Prabhas, who learnt scuba diving in preparation for his role.
-Prabhas dubbed his own lines in the Hindi version while a professional dubbing artist was hired for Shraddha Kapoor in the Telugu version.
+The film also included some underwater sequences with Prabhas, who learnt scuba diving in preparation for his role.
 The film stars Neil Nitin Mukesh as the antagonist.
 Mandira Bedi, who is known for her grey roles on television, plays a negative role in the film as well.